MikaelRJoergensen/MikaelRJoergensen/README.md

 - 👋 Hi, I’m @MikaelRJoergensen
-- 👀 I’m interested in Data Science
+- 👀 I’m interested in automation, agile work, Machine Learning and data analysis.
 - 🌱 I’m currently learning to code in Python and R
 - 📫 You can reach me by mail: mikaelrebeiro@hotmail.com